Nelly Furtado: 2012–2013: The Spirit Indestructible

 Furtado collaborated with recording artist Alex Cuba and K'naan again.
 The duet with K'naan, "Is Anybody Out There", was released as the first single from his extended play More Beautiful than Silence.
 The song topped the charts in New Zealand and was successful in European territories as well as her native Canada.
 It also charted on the Billboard Hot 100.
 The Spirit Indestructible was released in September 2012.
 Furtado previously proclaimed that the album was most like her 2000 debut Whoa, Nelly!, but containing elements from urban, alternative, and reggae.
-The influences for the album range from Janelle Monáe, The xx, to Florence + the Machine.
-The album had input from producers such as The Neptunes, Tiësto, Timbaland, Rick Nowels, Ryan Tedder and Rodney Jerkins.
+The album's influences include Janelle Monáe, The xx, and Florence + the Machine.
+The album had input from producers such as The Neptunes, Tiësto, Timbaland, Rick Nowels, Ryan Tedder, and Rodney Jerkins.

 The first single from The Spirit Indestructible, "Big Hoops (Bigger the Better)", was released digitally on April 17, 2012 and was sent to North American radio stations on May 1, 2012.
 The song was commercially successful in the United Kingdom, Belgium and the Netherlands, but underperformed in other territories.
 The second single and title track performed well in Germany and Slovakia and charted in Japan, peaking at number 79 on the Hot 100.
 Other singles, "Parking Lot" and "Waiting for the Night", charted in Canada and several European territories.

 Furtado continued to collaborate with hip-hop producer Salaam Remi, who previously worked on the 2010 single "Night Is Young", on "The Edge".
 The lyrics for the Salaam Remi produced track are reported to be influenced by the Tiger Woods cheating scandal, in which was originally referred to as "Elin's Song".
 Furtado promoted the album on her The Spirit Indestructible Tour.